Election Season Tips and Reminders

 Campaign Buttons and Pins

-Campaign buttons, for example, in support of or against a particular issue or candidate, may be worn by elected officials, employees, and the public.
+Campaign buttons, for example, in support of or against a particular issue or candidate, may be worn by elected officials or public agency employees.

-This interpretation goes on to say that it “should not be construed as an authorization to wear political pins, buttons, etc., which would override or supersede an agency’s statute, ordinance, rule, policy, etc., restricting such expressions.”
+However, it should be noted that a local government may decide to develop a policy prohibiting employees from wearing campaign buttons or pins.
+PDC Interpretation No. 92-01 notes that its’ policy “should not be construed as an authorization to wear political pins, buttons, etc., which would override or supersede an agency’s statute, ordinance, rule, policy, etc., restricting such expressions.”

-So, if a local agency rule prohibits the wearing of buttons, then this state provision would not supersede the local rule.
-However, any local prohibition would need to be content neutral in order to avoid a potential First Amendment violation.
+So, the state provision does not supersede the local rule.
+However, any local prohibition would need to be content neutral (i.e., regulates only the time, place, and manner of speech, and not the speech itself) in order to avoid a potential First Amendment violation.

 Public Service Announcements